 For the crumble topping, use your fingertips to create crumbs and then add the walnuts.

 Pour the apple dough mix first, then crumble topping on top.

 Bake for 45-55 minutes at 180 C until the skewer comes out clean.

-Hopefully this will also bring as much happiness to you as it does to us in Austria at the moment.
+Hopefully this cake will also bring as much happiness to you as it does to us in Austria at the moment.
 Our baking frenzy is all worthwhile when we can share our recipes.